 If you enjoy mini golf check out the course.
 It isn’t anything special but it was fun.
 You also have to buy tickets for this at the same ticket booth as the go-carts and Ferris wheel.

 - Plan ahead what you want to do so when you get there you can buy all your tickets at the booth.

 - There can be a long line so we recommend getting here about 15 minutes before they open.

 Check out their site for more info: Gravity Park.

 If you love nature be sure to check out the Padre Island National Seashore.
 It is owned and operated by the National Parks Service.
 Part of the South Padre Island National Seashore you will find the Laguna Madre Bay, home to one of the best windsurfing sites.

 Check out the Brazos Santiago Pass if you love fishing.
 You can learn more about the current fishing conditions here.

 Where To Eat

 This was one of our favorite restaurants to eat at.
-They had these huge burgers called the Big Chief that are kids loved – they are huge but our 13 year old could eat the whole thing.
+They had these huge burgers called the Big Chief that our kids loved – they are huge but our 13-year-old could eat the whole thing.

 We also really liked the owners – they were always so welcoming!